Dr. Matthew Paldy, PhD, LP

 Read the Hospitality Case Study →

-Real Estate Executive Overcoming Addiction and Burnout
+Brooklyn Real Estate Executive Overcoming Addiction and Burnout

 James, a 33-year-old real estate professional in NYC, faced a progressive deterioration in his career due to a twelve-year struggle with alcoholism and chronic stress.
 Working under his father’s development firm, he battled deep-seated feelings of incompetence rooted in childhood belittlement, leading to professional blackouts and a crumbling marriage.
-His exhaustion wasn't just from high-stakes deadlines; it was the weight of trying to outrun a lifelong narrative of inadequacy.
+His exhaustion wasn't just from tight deadlines; it was the weight of trying to outrun a lifelong narrative of inadequacy.

 In therapy, we worked through his resistance to vulnerability and developed healthy self-soothing skills to replace alcohol.
 By addressing the "archaic" parental figures he projected onto his wife and colleagues, James was able to reclaim his self-confidence, achieve sobriety, and restore his professional effectiveness.
 He successfully transitioned from a state of constant fatigue to a balanced life involving mindfulness, physical discipline, and a return to his personal hobbies.